jotd666/baddudes/assets/amiga/readme.txt

 - converted 2 dudes images into 2 big BOBs, with specific palette that will change before displaying them.
 So the "baddudes vs dragonninja" colors aren't taken into account in the 15 available colors

+...
+Then threw this dual playfield thing away and went 64 colors with cookie cut => titke is now perfect!!

+Game:

+64 colors was the bare minimum.
+Tiles use 32 colors and BOBs use the other 32 colors, with no shared colors.
+OSD is made of 64-wide AGA sprites with dynamic color change for great effect.